-A member shall make full and timely disclosure to a client or employer of the sources of all direct and indirect compensation that the member or the member's firm has received or may receive in relation to an assignment for which the member provides professional services to that client or employer.
+- A member shall make full and timely disclosure, to a client or employer person or entity using their work, of the sources of all direct and indirect compensation that the member or the member's firm has received or may receive in relation to an assignment for which the member provides professional services to that person or entityelient or employer.

-"Full and timely disclosure" means disclosure of all material facts concerning direct or indirect compensation that may be relevant to a client's or employer's decision, and in sufficient time for the client or employer to make an informed and independent decision.
+[Modified July 1/03; Modified January 1/24] - Annotation 4-1 "Full and timely disclosure" means disclosure of all material facts concerning direct or indirect compensation that may be relevant to a client's or employer's decision, and in sufficient time for the client or employer to make an informed and independent decision.
 Such disclosure should be made in writing.

-[Adopted July 1/03]

-A member who is not financially and organizationally independent concerning any matter related to the performance of professional services should disclose to the client or employer any pertinent relationship which is not apparent in a full and timely manner.
+[Adopted July 1/03] - Annotation 4-2 A member who is not financially and organizationally independent concerning any matter related to the performance of professional services should disclose to the client or employer any pertinent relationship which is not apparent in a full and timely manner.

-A member employed by a firm which operates in multiple sites is subject to the requirement of full and timely disclosure of sources of compensation which the member's firm has received or may receive in relation to professional services with respect to a specific assignment for that client, regardless of the location in which such compensation is received.
+[Modified July 1/03] - Annotation 4-3 A member employed by a firm which operates in multiple sites is subject to the requirement of full and timely disclosure of sources of compensation which the member's firm has received or may receive in relation to professional services with respect to a specific assignment for that client, regardless of the location in which such compensation is received.

-Conflict of Interest
+Conflict of linterest and impartiality

-Rule 5 A member shall not perform professional services involving an actual or potential conflict of interest unless:
+Rule 5 A member shall ensure that their not perform professional judgment is impartial, and cannot reasonably be seen to be compromised, by real or perceived services involving an actual or petential conflict of interest.